kazusa3e/ucb-cs61b-solutions/README.md

 ## CONTENTS

-Include solutions of all labs, homeworks, discusses, and projects.
+Include solutions of all labs, homeworks and projects.

 ## TODO